 Mathematically, the model may be of interest as a generalization of TASEP surface growth to higher dimensions, where adjacent differences may also take values in $\set{-1,0,1},$ or as a variant of stochastic interface models like SOS.
 To the author's best knowledge, the RSOS surface growth model is distinct from TASEP even in one dimension.
 Mathematical results on RSOS appear to be few. \cite{chatterjee2021superconcentration} applies a general framework for \textit{discrete-time}, synchronous surface growth driven by Gaussian noise to prove superconcentration in a variant of the RSOS model, and appears to be the first result on rigorous fluctuation upper bounds for any variant of the model, in discrete time.
 In the same framework, a deterministic version of the model was analyzed in \cite{chatterjee2022convergence}.
 Work by Savu \cite{savu2019conserved, savu2004hydrodynamic} studies a continuum RSOS in the hydrodynamic limit, as well as a conserved variant of the model by mean field approximation.

 The main contribution of this article is to provide simple bounds on surface height fluctuations of the RSOS model.
-The primary observation we make is that RSOS admits a pathwise representation in terms of paths on a disordered lattice.
+The primary observation made is that RSOS admits a pathwise representation in terms of paths on a disordered lattice.
 The space-time locations of the clock rings can be seen as the vertices of a graph contained in $\bR^+ \times \bb{Z}^d,$ sometimes called the Harris construction \cite{ferrari2006harness}.
 The surface height of the RSOS model can then be expressed as the minimum length of a path on this graph.
 In this sense, we may interpret RSOS as a type of point-to-line first passage percolation (FPP).
-We provide these details formally in Sections \ref{sec:continuoustime_surfacegrowth_prelim}, \ref{sec:rsos}.
+These details are provided in Sections \ref{sec:continuoustime_surfacegrowth_prelim}, \ref{sec:rsos}.

-Combined with analyses on the growth rate of the process, the minimal path representation of RSOS is used to prove results on surface height fluctuations in Section \ref{sec:influenceofupdates}.
-We show concentration of the RSOS surface height $f(t,x)$ at time $t,$ location $x$:
+Combined with analysis on the growth rate of the process, the minimal path representation of RSOS is used to prove results on surface height fluctuations in Section \ref{sec:influenceofupdates}.
+This results in concentration of the RSOS surface height $f(t,x)$ at time $t,$ location $x$:

 in all dimensions.
 To our knowledge, this is the first rigorous bound for the variance of the RSOS model in continuous time, beyond the trivial bound of $O(t^2).$ In one dimension, we show a logarithmic lower bound on the variance: